 Sofía Patterson-Guitterrez – Flute

 Sofía, from Stockport, is currently studying with Michael Cox at the Royal Academy of Music in London on a full scholarship.
 Previous to the Academy, she attended Chetham’s School of Music where she studied with Fiona Fulton.
 She went on to win the Chetham’s concerto competition in 2021 and was the woodwind grand finalist of the BBC Young Musician competition 2022.
 She was also the principal flute of the National Youth Orchestra in 2022 and 2023.
 Sofia is very grateful for the opportunities at the Royal Academy, having played as principal in the Academy Symphony Orchestra and was the recent winner of the piccolo prize.
+This year, Sofia won the Wind, Brass and Percussion final of the Royal Overseas League.

 In July 2025, Sofia performed at the Festspiele Mecklenburg-Vorpommern in Germany as a soloist and chamber musician representing the Young Classical Artists Trust (YCAT).
 Alongside regular appearances in the Royal Liverpool Philharmonic Orchestra, recent highlights include concerts as guest-principal flute with the Royal Philharmonic Orchestra and the Philharmonia Orchestra; performing as one of the solo “Shadow Flutes” in Boulez’s “Explosante-Fixe” with the London Sinfonietta; winning the Academy’s Altus Flutes William Bennet Prize; playing with the Aurora Orchestra for the premiere of Colin Matthews’s opera “A Visit to Friends” at the Aldeburgh Festival; performances with the Philharmonia at the Royal Festival Hall; and a solo and chamber recital at the Wigmore Hall.
 Masterclass highlights at the Academy include.
 Lorna McGhee, Gareth Davies, Emily Beynon, Adam Walker, Silvia Carredu, Benoît Fromanger, and Denis Bouriakov.